April 24, 2018

 Today’s wireless networks are more robust and intricate than ever, but that doesn’t mean protecting your privacy online needs to be difficult.
-State and federal laws, as well as wireless company best practicies and privacy initiatives, are in place to protect us as consumers.
-You can also take additional measure to protect your device and your data.
+State and federal laws, as well as wireless company best practices and privacy initiatives, are in place to protect us as consumers.
+You can also take additional measures to protect your device and your data.

 Here are 11 tips to help you.

 - Add a PIN or password to lock your device.
 Access your phone’s security settings and create a PIN or passcode.
 Make sure you change this PIN or passcode regularly.

 - Use your phone’s auto-lock features.
 Enable the auto-lock feature in your phone’s settings so that it requires a passcode when you’re not actively using it.